UmutAlpTuglu/azure-lab/README.md

 #### ros_docker_build.yml

-- self explanatory: builds the docker ros image and pushes it to a public Docker Hub image registry
+Builds the docker ros image and pushes it to a public Docker Hub image registry.
+> UPDATE: Multi Platform : linux/amd64,linux/arm64

+Builds for two platforms because AKS cluster runs on different architecture than my k3d setup on my server.
+With `image.pullPolicy: Always` in the helm chart, it ensures that always the newest version is downloaded.

 #### ros_helm_build.yml